jannaee/JSRoadmap/README.md

 ### Phase one objectives to master

-#### 1. How do you declare variables?
-Variables are declared using the keywords var, let, const.
-They can have a value set to them or not.

 #### 2. What are Strings, Numbers, Booleans, Null and Undefined?
     Strings - used to store a series of characters can me any characted inside a single or double quote